 "How JROTC has prepared me to be a better citizen of the United States".

 Winners of the state contests are then entered into the SAR National Society's JROTC award program.

 The outstanding Mississippi cadet will be presented a $250 cash award, a silver framed ribbon bar containing a silver star for the Minuteman Medal drape, and a certificate recognizing their achievement.
 The cadet will then be sponsored by the Mississippi Society to the national competition.

-The Outstanding Cadet in the Nation will receive a gold presentation medallion on a neck ribbon, a gold framed ribbon bar and a gold star for the medal ribbon drape, a cash award of Eight thousand dollars ($8,000), and the National Society will provide up to one thousand dollars in travel expense funds for the cadet to attend the National Society's Congress in July to receive their award and be recognized by the Sons of the American Revolution.
+The Outstanding Cadet in the Nation will receive a gold presentation medallion on a neck ribbon, a gold framed ribbon bar and a gold star for the medal ribbon drape, a cash award of one thousand dollars ($8,000), and the National Society will provide up to one thousand dollars in travel expense funds for the cadet to attend the National Society's Congress in July to receive their award and be recognized by the Sons of the American Revolution.

 For more information on the SAR JROTC Cadet Recognition Program, or to obtain nomination forms - see the National Society SAR web page at: http://www.sar.org/youth/jrotc.html

 Nomination forms are available in several word processor formats on the above site as well as pictures of the medals.